Work–Feedback Loop

 2.3 Decision

 Feedback alone does not generate adaptation.
-A crucial step is missing to close the loop, because there is always a decision between perception and change.
+A crucial step is missing to close the loop, because between perception and change there is always a decision.
 Decision means:

 2.4 Future work

-As can be seen in the previous section, it is important that decisions based on feedback from past work change future work.
-This closes the work–feedback loop.
+As seen in the previous section, it is important that decisions based on feedback from past work change future work.
+This is what closes the Work–Feedback Loop.

-If there is no connection between work, feedback, decision, and influence on future work, there is activity, but the loop is not closed.
-The quality of this circle does not depend on motivation, but on the structural coupling of its elements.
+If the connection between work, feedback, decision, and influence on future work is missing, activity exists but the loop is not closed.
+The quality of this cycle depends not on motivation, but on the structural coupling of its elements.

-If one of these conditions is missing, an open loop is created.
-This can be productive, but it is not adaptive.
+If any of these conditions is not met, the feedback loop is broken.
+The system may appear productive, but it is not adaptive.

 2.6 Speed and reliability

-Speed How much time elapses between work and adjustment?
+Speed – How much time passes between work and adaptation?

-Reliability How reliably and consistently does feedback lead to changes in work?
+Reliability – How consistently does feedback lead to changed work?

-Therefore, it is important to note that organizational learning ability arises when speed and reliability are both high.
+A system can react quickly but unstably—or stably but extremely slowly.
+Organizational learning ability emerges when speed and reliability are both high.
 Only the balance of both creates sustainable adaptability.
-One-sided optimization leads either to chaos (only fast) or rigidity (only reliable).
+One-sided optimization leads to chaos (only fast) or rigidity (only reliable).

 2.7 Reduction

-From this perspective, the work–feedback loop is not a framework but intentionally a reduction.
-It is highly effective at reducing complex organizations and their processes to the following question:
+From this perspective, the Work–Feedback Loop is not a framework but intentionally a reduction.
+It is good at reducing complex organizations and their processes to the following question:

-Is the link between work and reality closed, fast, and reliable?
+Is the coupling between work and reality closed, fast, and reliable?

-All of the following sections examine where this link is typically disrupted.
+All following sections examine where this coupling is typically disrupted.

-In the previous chapter, the work–feedback loop was described as a closed control loop.
-However, to evaluate learning ability, it is not enough to simply consider the existence of the loop.
-The decisive factor is its dynamics between the individual components.
+In the previous chapter, the WorkFeedback Loop was described as a closed control loop.
+To assess learning ability, however, it is not enough to look only at the presence of the loop.
+What matters is the dynamics between its components.

 These two speeds are independent of each other.